Common vaginal condition is really an STD, study finds

 “We have now used this medication in close to 300 men and we have not had any report that side effects from the medication would stop them taking it,” Bradshaw said.

 The Melbourne Sexual Health Centre has already changed its protocols and are now treating both partners when BV is detected, Bradshaw added.
-For health professionals and couples interested in treating both partners, the research team is developing a website that provides detailed information on male partner treatment.
+For health professionals and couples interested in treating both partners, the research team develped a website that provides detailed information on male partner treatment.

 “Changes in national and international treatment guidelines always take time, so we felt an obligation to provide accurate online and downloadable information,” Bradshaw said.